CSCfi/csc-user-guide/docs/support/tutorials/gpu-shape.md

 _Preparing_ the Molport database for GPU screening takes two weeks, but since the prepared _shape file_ is already available on Puhti the actual screening of your molecule takes only 5-20 minutes on a GPU.
-Read more [in this blog](to appear) how the shape file was prepared and shared.
+Read more (in a blog to appear soon) how the shape file was prepared and shared.

 ## HOW-TO